Scuba diving inMalapascua

-- Encounter the famous Thresher Sharks at Monad Shoal
+- Encounter Malapascua's famous thresher sharks at Monad Shoal

 - Watch the silhouettes of whitetip sharks in the caves of Gato Island

 - Enjoy laidback Filipino island life and beautiful beaches